Blog

 Growth requires cash.
 Collecting payment for an annual subscription at the beginning of the term will result in an instant boost in available cash on hand that can be reinvested immediately into your business.

 Saasmetrics founder Leo Faria gives a good example of the power of increased cash flow from annual billing.
 Imagine a subscription-based B2B SaaS company that charges $480 per month and has a $4,000 customer acquisition cost (CAC).
 Faria’s hypothetical situation focuses on a 12-month period, with an understanding that the retention period would ideally be much longer.
-The below chart plots out the acquisition cost, subscription payments and cumulative cash flow for one customer over a year.
+The below chart plots out the acquisition cost, subscription payments, and cumulative cash flow for one customer over a year.

 “Note the classic problem: all the cash invested on customer acquisition must be spent in the first month, while the revenue comes over a long period,” Faria writes.
 The graph clearly shows the company would have negative cash flow until Q4.